Robotic surgery hospital Adyar

 • Have fun: Choose activities you enjoy to keep things sustainable.

-Feeling anxious is completely normal — especially if you’ve had a fall, health scare, or just haven’t exercised in a while.
+Feeling anxious is completely normal, especially if you’ve had a fall, health scare, or haven’t tried exercises for seniors at home in a while.
 You’re not alone.

 Try one of these gentle ways to get started: